ADA Transition Plan

 Americans with Disabilities Act Transition Plan for Public Rights-of-Way

-As part of Title II of the Americans with Disabilities Act (ADA) of 1990, the City of Eugene is conducting an evaluation of its public rights-of-way, and developing a transition plan that outlines in detail how the organization will ensure safe access to all of its facilities for all individuals.
+As part of Title II of the Americans with Disabilities Act (ADA) of 1990, the City of Eugene conducted an evaluation of its public rights-of-way, and developed a transition plan that outlines in detail how the organization will ensure safe access to all of its facilities for all individuals.

 The ADA Transition Plan for the Public Rights-of-Way was approved by Administrative Order by the Public Works Director effective July 1, 2015.